-The Trust only held small fundraising events during the year including school fetes, quiz nights, cake bake, second hand uniform sale and bouncy castle day.
+In the first term of the year the Trust only held small fundraising events including a Christmas bazaar, bingo night, children's disco and bouncy castle day.
 The Trust also operates a voluntary levy known as 'The Governors Levy'.
 The Trust does not work with professional fundraisers or companies who carry out fundraising on its behalf.
 During the year no complaints or issues have arisen as a result of the fundraising events.